-- reduction of risk;

-- reduction of cost;
+reduction of cost;

-- generation of additional capital or income for the Company with a risk level which is consistent with the risk profile of the Company and the risk diversification rules laid down in the COLL Sourcebook
+generation of additional capital or income for the Company with a risk level which is consistent with the risk profile of the Company and the risk diversification rules laid down in the COLL Sourcebook

+"EEA State"

-"EEA State" A member state of the European Union and any other state which is within the European Economic Area.
+A member state of the European Union and any other state which is within the in an EEA State.

+European Economic Area.

-"EEA UCITS scheme" A collective investment scheme established in accordance with the UCITS Directive in an EEA State.
+"EEA UCITS scheme" A collective investment scheme established in accordance with the UCITS Directive